microsounds/atelier/readme.md

 * `FN_EMOJI` for specifying fallback emoji glyphs
 * `FN_EMOJI_SIZE` for specifying fallback emoji glyph sizes

-## HiDPI scaling
+## `HIDPI_MODE` relative scaling mode
 By default, `fontconfig` font sizes are defined by static `pixelsize` regardless of DPI settings.
-Readability has been optimized for low density displays under 96dpi, eg, 1080p @ 18in or greater.
+Readability has been optimized for low density displays under 96dpi, eg. 1080p @ 18" or greater.

-For improved quality of life on high density monitors, such as 4K displays under 24in or 1080p displays under 14in, you can `#define` optional `cpp` macro `HIDPI_MODE` in [`~/.local/include/theme.h`](.local/include/theme.h) to enable relative font scaling controlled via `Xft.dpi` in [~/.xresources](.xresources)
+On systems with high density displays, enable the `HIDPI_MODE` flag in [`~/.local/include/theme.h`](.local/include/theme.h) to enable relative font scaling controlled via `Xft.dpi` in [`~/.xresources`](.xresources).

-_Please note that you are trading pixel-perfect font reproducibility for readability._
+This trades pixel-perfect font reproducibility for quality of life on small form factor high resolution displays, eg. 4K displays under 24" or 1080p displays under 14".

-You must restart X and recompile the graphical shell environment via [`~/.once.d/10-git-upstream.sh`](.once.d/10-git-upstream.sh) for this change to take effect.
+_You must restart X and recompile the graphical shell environment via [`~/.once.d/10-git-upstream.sh`](.once.d/10-git-upstream.sh) for this change to take effect._

 ### Issues with HiDPI scaling
 HiDPI scaling brings up innumerable display issues in [every category of graphical software][dpi1]